The Cheeky Monkey Media Blog

 In addition, you are going to need to know how to measure these goals.
 Step seven in the Frankenstein website involves testing assumptions and adjusting accordingly.
 However, in order to test how well something is working, you need to know how you are going to measure success.

 Common macro website goals include:

-- Getting qualified leads that you can sell your product or service to.
-For most service based industries, this will be your main (macro) goal.
+- Getting qualified leads that you can sell your product or service.
+For most service-based industries, this will be your main (macro) goal.

 - Student applications and inquiries: If you are in charge of a University’s main page, your main goal will most likely be student applications, and, most likely, donor inquiries.

 - Sales: If you’re an ECommerce website like Amazon, Victoria Secret, or Nike, your main goal will be sales.

 - Donors and Volunteers: Working in a nonprofit?
 Your ultimate goal for the website is probably going to be getting new donors and volunteers.

 These goals are usually pretty easy to measure.
 All you have to do is count the number of lead forms, registrations, sales, or other applications submitted.

 But what about if your website’s main purpose is to act as a resource?

 Some organizations, including those that fit in the verticals mentioned above, will have different macro goals.
 For example, your main goal for your website might be to use your website as a resource or as an avenue of engagement.
 That’s fine.
 In fact, that’s a fantastic purpose.